devopserio/bedrock-flask-quickstart/README.md

 5. On the configuration page:
    - Select the AWS region closest to your users to reduce latency (e.g., North Virginia).
-   - copy the AMI-id and use this in the configuration for the `openaiflask_ami_id` variable in your `terraform.tfvars` file or upload as a variable in Terraform Cloud.
+   - copy the AMI-id and use this in the configuration for the `bedrockflask_ami_id` variable in your `terraform.tfvars` file or upload as a variable in Terraform Cloud.

 6. Your subscription is now active, and you can use the AMI ID in your Terraform configuration.